 Participants grappled with deeper discussions from one session to the next.
 Rich and sometimes contentious dialogue and a dynamic exchange of ideas helped potential solutions and action items bubble up to the surface.
 In addition to this report, you are invited to read the detailed notes from each session that appear in the appendices.
 Please do follow up with either the organizers or with any of the leaders of action steps if you have any questions.

-We began on Thursday evening by first trying to map the independent journalism ecosystem.
+We began on Thursday evening by creating rough maps of the independent journalism ecosystem.
 That led us to open up fundamental questions: Who is our audience?
 Who is our community?

 On Friday, as we tried to connect questions around audience to revenue, it became clear that there would be no one solution to the challenges facing independent journalism.
 Participants were keen on exploring ideas to solve the overall issue of general sustainability of the sector, while also delving into smaller-scale strategies to establish relationships and clear pathways for the various stakeholders to collaborate in ways to make everyone stronger.